Reliable Deniable Communication: Hiding Messages in Noise: Introduction

 \subsection{Steganography}

-The problem of { steganography} (broadly defined as ``hiding an undetectable message in plain sight'') is rooted in antiquity -- brief but colourful historical perspectives on a variety of steganographic models and methods (including various techniques used by Xerxes, Herodotus, Mary Queen of Scots, and Margaret Thatcher, and even one which involves killing dogs...) can be found in~\cite{AndP:98} and~\cite{Kah:96}.
-Information-theoretic models presenting ``modern, formal characterizations'' of steganography problems started appearing in the literature in the 1980's and 1990's -- among many others the works of Simmons~\cite{Sim:84} (who formalized the ``Prisoners' problem''), and Cachin~\cite{Cac:98} and Maurer~\cite{Mau:96} (who drew the connection between steganography and another classical problem -- {\it hypothesis testing}) come to mind.
-More recent and fairly comprehensive compendiums of results on the theory and practice of steganography can be found in the books~\cite{IngMBFK:08} and~\cite{Fri:09}.
+The scenario we consider is a variant of the classical steganography problem.
+It is broadly defined as ``hiding a undetectable message in a plain sight'' -- brief but colourful historical perspectives on a variety of steganographic models and methods (including various techniques used by Xerxes, Herodotus, Mary Queen of Scots, and Margaret Thatcher, and even one which involves killing dogs...) can be found in \cite{anderson98} and \cite{kahn96}.

+The modern information-theoretic model of steganography started appear in the literature in the 1980's and 1990's.
+Simmons \cite{sim84} formalized the ``prisoner's problem'', and the connection between steganography and hypothesis testing appears first in Maurer \cite{maurer96} and Cachin \cite{cachin98}.
+More recently, there are books \cite{fridrich09, ingemar08} that fairly describe the theory of steganography and its applications.

+\begin{itemize} \item {\bf Shared keys (Steganography):} The problem of steganography is usually defined as concealing some information within another file, image, video or article.
+Some implementations of steganography in physical manner are cataloged in history, for instance, a message could be hidden by writing in invisible ink that could reveal the message when heating the paper.

-However, the vast majority of steganographic models make at least one of the following assumptions ({\it{none of which we make}}):
+The problem of steganography is at least relying on one of the following assumptions: